Roger Waters: 2010s: The Wall Live and Is This the Life We Really Want?

 In June 2010, Waters released a cover of "We Shall Overcome", a protest song rewritten and arranged by Guy Carawan and Pete Seeger.
 He performed with Gilmour at the Hoping Foundation Benefit Evening in July 2010.
 The set comprised a cover of the Phil Spector song "To Know Him Is to Love Him", which was played in early Pink Floyd soundchecks, followed by "Wish You Were Here", "Comfortably Numb", and "Another Brick in the Wall (Part Two)".

 In September 2010, Waters began the Wall Live tour, an updated version of the original Pink Floyd tour, featuring a complete performance of The Wall.
-Waters said the tour would likely be his last: "I'm not as young as I used to be.
-I'm not like B.B.
-King, or Muddy Waters.
-I'm not a great vocalist or a great instrumentalist or whatever, but I still have the fire in my belly, and I have something to say.
-I have a swan song in me and I think this will probably be it."

 At the O2 Arena in London on 12 May 2011, Gilmour and Mason again performed with Waters on "Comfortably Numb", and "Outside the Wall".
 For the first half of 2012, the tour topped worldwide concert ticket sales, having sold more than 1.4 million tickets globally.
 By 2013, the Wall Live had become the highest-grossing tour by a solo artist.
 Waters performed at the Concert for Sandy Relief at Madison Square Garden on 12 December 2012.
 On 24 July 2015, he headlined the Newport Folk Festival in Newport, Rhode Island, accompanied by the band My Morning Jacket and two singers from the group Lucius.
 Waters performed at the Desert Trip festival in October 2016.

 Waters released his first solo album in nearly 25 years, Is This the Life We Really Want?, on 2 June 2017.
 It was produced by the Radiohead producer Nigel Godrich.
-Godrich was a fan of Waters' work with Pink Floyd, but was critical of his solo work and encouraged him to make a concise album showcasing his lyrics.
+Godrich was a fan of Waters's work with Pink Floyd, but was critical of his solo work and encouraged him to make a concise album showcasing his lyrics.
 Waters returned to North America in 2017 with the Us + Them Tour, performing Pink Floyd and solo material.

 On 26 October 2018, Sony Classical Masterworks released an adaptation of Igor Stravinsky's theatrical work The Soldier's Tale narrated by Waters.
 On 18 April 2019, Waters joined Nick Mason's Saucerful of Secrets on stage at the Beacon Theatre to sing "Set the Controls for the Heart of the Sun".
 Waters was one of the ten highest-grossing concert acts of the decade.